dartmouth-cs52-20X/project-touch-the-fire/README.md

 We want to thank our mothers in addition to Steve Jobs for the inspiration and love they have given us.

 ### Testing
 In order to test locally, on line 61 of project-touch-the-fire/src/scenes/gamescene.js/, make sure that the socket is pointed towards http://localhost:9090 (which it already is).
-Then, you just need to run `yarn start` for the client and `yarn dev` for the server.
+Then, you just need to run `yarn start` for the client and `yarn start` for the server.
 The site will be running at http://localhost:8080, and the server will be running at http://localhost:9090.